 General guidance on how to write a research proposal

 To maximise the likelihood of a successful application, we strongly recommend that all applicants read the following guidance before finalising their research proposal and submitting their online PhD application.

-- How to write a research proposal for an EdD (Doctor of Education)
+How to write a research proposal for an MPhil/PhD (PDF, 1.02 MB)

-- How to write a PhD research proposal for Law
+Watch our webinar on how to write a strong PhD research proposal (Youtube)

 If you have specific questions, then you can contact the School or Department that you are applying to.
 Please visit our directors of postgraduate research studies page to find contact details.